PhantomChain/docs/docs/guidebook/guides/desktop.md

 ## License

-Ark Desktop is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+The Ark Desktop Wallet is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-PHANTOM Desktop is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+The PHANTOM Desktop Wallet is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.